InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/secure-innersource.md

 - The organization has an InnerSource Program Office (ISPO), or a similar group, steering the success of the InnerSource initiative in the organization.
 One of their goals is to stimulate maximum openness and transparency in the organization.
 - The organization has a Security Team constraining unnecessary data access to prevent the organization from data-leakage and malicious code injection.
 - The Security Team, ISPO, and engineering teams are not regularly talking with each other.
-- “Closed Source” is the default in the organization when creating new repositories, i.e. only the team owning/maintaining the code has access to the given repo.
+- "Closed Source" is the default in the organization when creating new repositories, i.e. only the team owning/maintaining the code has access to the given repo.
-- “Shared Source” within the organization isn’t common practice.
+- "Shared Source" within the organization isn’t common practice.
 Organizational teams aren’t familiar with what code or information should or shouldn’t be placed in shared repositories.

 # Forces